Skip to content

 • Equal highs or equal lows — any price level tested twice without breaking through

 These are the magnets.
-Institutions don't sweep random prices.
-They target levels where retail stop losses are clustered — and those clusters form at obvious highs, lows, and double-touches.
+Price doesn't sweep random levels.
+It targets levels where retail stop losses are clustered — and those clusters form at obvious highs, lows, and double-touches.

 Step 2: Wait for the Right Session

 Not all sweeps are equal.
-The highest-probability sweeps on NQ happen during the NY AM session (8:30 – 11:30 AM EST), with signals specifically firing in the 9:45 – 11:00 AM EST window.
-This is when institutional participation peaks — US equities are open, volume surges, and the large orders that drive sweeps actually have the liquidity to fill.
+The highest-probability sweeps on NQ happen during the NY AM session (9:30 – 11:00 AM ET).
+This is when participation peaks — US equities are open, volume surges, and the large orders that drive sweeps actually have the liquidity to fill.

 Sweeps outside this window still occur, but they're less reliable.
 Asia and London session sweeps on NQ tend to be thinner, with less follow-through.